sculab/GeneMiner2/manual/EN_US/command_line.md

 The following line runs Trim With Reference and Combine Results with them:

 ```
-cli/geneminer2 -f /mnt/data/samples.tsv -r /mnt/data/angiosperm353 -o /mnt/data/output -t consensus -n 0.5 -m all --msa-program muscle -d 0.2 -q 5 trim combine
+cli/geneminer2 -f /home/user/GeneMiner2/DEMO/DEMO3/samples.tsv -r /mnt/data/Angiosperm353 -o /home/user/GeneMiner2/DEMO/DEMO3/output -t consensus -n 0.5 -m all --msa-program muscle -d 0.2 -q 5 trim combine
 ```

 Run `cli/geneminer2 -h` to view all command line switches.
 All parameters and output are analogus to their counterparts in the graphical version, except that the command line interface only accepts decimal values between 0.0 and 1.0 for percentages.
-Additionally, several internal options (such as `--min-depth`) are also exposed.
-This provides more flexibility in large-scale runs.
+Additionally, several internal options (such as `--min-depth`) are also exposed, providing extra flexibility for advanced users.